Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 - Check if the ESP32 is properly connected to the network
 - Restart the Faculty Desk Unit if necessary
 - Check the MQTT broker status on the server
+- If using the always-on BLE option, verify it's properly configured in the Faculty Desk Unit's config.h file
+- Run the BLE test script to verify functionality: `python scripts/test_ble_connection.py test`

 #### Central System Unresponsive
 - Wait a few moments for the system to respond